 How do I treat colic?

 Colic should always be treated as an emergency and never left to get better on its own.
 If the colic is mild and recently developed then walking your horse about can offer some pain relief from cramps and spasms.
 It also has the added benefit of preventing your horse from rolling.

 If your horse wants to roll though and walking doesn’t deter this then although it can be tempting to put him in a stall don’t.
 Rolling in a small space can result in your horse becoming cast (this is when a horse rolls close to a wall and can’t get up or roll back and is therefore stuck or ‘cast’).
 If you can’t prevent your horse from rolling then if possible put him in an open area such as a paddock or grass arena, not a sand arena as the dust will only exasperate the problem.

 If these don’t help within a couple of hours it’s of the up most importance that you call the vet, colic is very treatable especially if it’s dealt with quickly but if it’s not treated it can be extremely serious or even fatal.

 When should I call the vet?

 If your horse has had colic for more than a few hours (or if you aren’t sure how long he’s had colic for) then you should call the vet immediately.
-You should also call the vet straightaway if your horse is trashing uncontrollably.
+You should also call the vet straight away if your horse is thrashing uncontrollably.
 It can be tempting to rush to his aid but it’s safer for both of you if you keep out of the way and call the vet.